-REDGUM amplifiers are warranted to be free of defects in material and workmanship, subject to the following conditions and limitations, for SEVEN (7) years from the date of purchase by the original owner.
+REDGUM amplifiers are warranted to be free of defects in material and workmanship, subject to the following conditions, for SEVEN (7) years from the date of purchase by the original owner.
 Warranty claims must be accompanied by proof of purchase, including date.

-This warranty is subject to the following conditions and limitations.
-This warranty is void and inapplicable if the amplifier has:- not been used in accordance with the instructions contained in the manual;
+This warranty is subject to the following conditions and limitations:- not been used in accordance with the instructions contained in the manual;